SohaT7/Election_Analysis/README.md

 # Election Analysis
 ## Overview of the Analysis
 ### Purpose:
-[This analysis](https://github.com/SohaT7/Election_Analysis/blob/main/PyPoll_Challenge.py) aims to conduct an election audit of a local congressional election.
+[This analysis](https://github.com/SohaT7/Election_Analysis/blob/main/PyPoll_Challenge.py) aims to conduct an election audit of a local congressional election, and report on the county and candidate with the highest number of votes.

 ### About the Dataset:
 The dataset comprises of a CSV file: